 Nostalgia.
 If I'm still developing, still making progress I'm looking forward, not back.
 Preoccupation with nostalgia and the good old days is a sure sign I've stopped developing.
 Nostalgia is poisonous.
 The present is distorted by the past.
 Elizaveta takes it to extremes, nostalgia at its worst.
-She's an extraordinary storyteller, here in my beloved 12/8 meter.
+She's an extraordinary storyteller, here working in my beloved 12/8 meter.

 I went through a big spasm of nostalgia in 2020.
 My development had stalled, and here comes nostalgia, creeping up to get me.
 But I knew it wasn't right and I wrestled with it.
 I walked to places where nostalgia called out to me, places I used to go dance with my sweetheart.
 We broke up early that year.
 I gave myself desensitization therapy, and I reached out to people in the present the only way I could, on social media.
 Social media offer thin comfort, but it was just what I needed to see me over that hump, and it gave birth to these stories, a few of which originally appeared in an undeveloped form on my profile page.
 I shook off nostalgia, and my development is no longer stalled.